 The sponsoring faculty will complete the sponsorship form that will be included in the application.
 The sponsor must email this form to the graduate administrator by the deadline for a given cycle when the student applies.

 International Degree Equivalencies

 The Department of Molecular Genetics will determine international degree equivalencies for all degrees completed outside Canada upon receipt of applications.
-To get an idea of how your degree compares to a Canadian degree, you may want to use the School of Graduate Studies' International Equivalencies Tool.
-Note that the Department of Molecular Genetics' admission requirements are higher than the minimum requirements set out by the School of Graduate Studies.
+To determine how your degree compares to a Canadian degree, you may want to use the School of Graduate Studies' International Equivalencies Tool.
+Note that the Department of Molecular Genetics' admission requirements is higher than the minimum requirements set out by the School of Graduate Studies.